wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Second Derivatives.md

 # Second Derivatives
 The second derivative of a function $f(x)$, denoted as $f′′(x)$ or $d^2y/d^2x$​.
 Is the derivative of the first derivative.
-	I.e. It is the rate at which the slope of the curve $f(x)$ changes with $𝑥$.
+	I.e. It is the rate at which the slope of the tangent line of a point of the curve $f(x)$ changes with $𝑥$.
-		This tells us how the rate of change itself is changing.
+		This tells us how the rate of change itself (of the slope of the tangent line) is changing.

 What $f′′(x)$ tells you is how the slope of the original function $f(x)$ is changing.
 	For instance, is the slope becoming steeper?
 Is it leveling off?
 Is it curving upwards or downwards?

 Understanding the second derivative is crucial for analyzing the behavior or dynamics of a function beyond just their increasing or decreasing nature.
 ## Concavity
 If $f′′(x)>0$ (the second derivative is positive),
 	Then the original function $f(x)$ is concave up (like a cup), meaning its slope is increasing.